ekowabaka/clearice/docs/Parsing-Command-Line-Arguments.md

 The ArgumentParser class
 -------------------------
-You can access the argument parser component through the ArgumentParser class.
+You can access the argument parser through the `clearice\argparser\ArgumentParser` class.

 ````php
 <?php